 Additionally, the information relative to the Borough of Butler's Net Pension Liability is contained in their Notes to Financial Statement in the Annual Audit of the Borough.
-The specific amount of the Authority's obligation is not determined as the Authority is not a member of the PERS.
+The specific amount of the Authority's obligation is not determined as the Authority is not a member of the PERS and it is impractical to use estimates.